 Nuorilang Waterfall: The waterfall is in Shuzheng Valley.
-It is considered the most beautiful waterfall in Jiuzhaigou, and it is the widest waterfall (300 meters wide).
-It is located in the center of Shuzheng Valley and is regarded as a symbol of Jiuzhaigou.
-In winter it is aspectacular frozen waterfall that hangs on the rocks.
+It is considered the most beautiful waterfall in Jiuzhai Valley National Park, and it is the widest waterfall (300 meters wide).
+In winter it is a spectacular frozen waterfall that hangs on the rocks.
 You can also see the frozen ponds.
 But be careful lest you slip!

-January is in themiddle of low season for visitors.
+January is in the middle of low season for visitors.
 The snow is quite charming this month, but the leaves are off most of the trees except the evergreens.

-Due to the cold weather, tickets to scenic spots are cheap.
+Due to the cold weather, tickets to scenic spots are cheaper.
 Many areas like Huanglong and other valleys are considered too cold for visitors and access may be difficult.
 Check hotel rooms carefully since hot water supply is limited, or let us arrange accommodation for you.

 Chinese New Year Chinese New Year usually falls in February, though in a third of the years, it falls in January.
 It is the biggest Chinese holiday season and most people get about a week off.